Aberdeen 'not looking for handout' over new ground

 "It is ludicrous that people think the club is looking for a handout.
 Why would we build an £80m, £90m community stadium when we could build a stadium at Kingsford for £50m.

-"If we can bring, as a club, 38 million people to the stadium, which is almost double what it is at Pittodrie, over the next 50 years because it is a community stadium, and we can generate at least a £1 billion of economic upside for the city, not for the club, it is compelling."
+"If we can bring, as a club, 38 million people to the stadium, which is almost double what it is at Pittodrie, over the next 50 years because it is a community stadium, and we can generate at least £1 billion of economic upside for the city, not for the club, it is compelling."

 - Our coverage of Aberdeen is bigger and better than ever before - here's everything you need to know to make sure you never miss a moment